Science nugget: Observations of mini coronal dimmings caused by small-scale eruptions in the quiet Sun - Solar Orbiter

 Introduction

 Solar eruptive activities, including flares, eruptive filaments, CMEs, and coronal jets, are widely distributed in energy scales.
-The observed solar eruptions span a range of at least a factor of 10in energy [1].
+The observed solar eruptions span a range of at least a factor of 108 in energy [1].
 Large, highly energetic “X-class” eruptions can release energy substantially exceeding ∼ 1033 ergs.
 Small-scale eruptions could play an important role in coronal heating, generation of SEPs, and mass source of the solar wind.
 However, they are poorly observed and their characteristics, distributions, and origins remain unclear.

 Here, a mini coronal dimming was captured by the recently launched Solar Orbiter spacecraft.
 Coronal dimmings are considered to be an important characteristic of solar eruptions, which can provide mass information of eruptions.